abhishekkant/tour-of-heroes-migration/migration.md

 1. add the component to the **Declarations** of the **{N}** AppModule (`app.module.tns.ts`)
 1. (optional) add the component to the {N} navigation

-This task can be helped with the [component migration schematic](https://docs.nativescript.org/angular/code-sharing/migrating-a-web-project#schematic-migrate-component), which helps you with the first three steps:
+This task can be helped with the [migrate-component schematic](https://docs.nativescript.org/angular/code-sharing/migrating-a-web-project#schematic-migrate-component).
+It automates the first three steps.
+You can use it by running the following command:

 ```bash
 ng g migrate-component --name=component-name